 - You may kneel at the altar rail for communion, or choose to remain standing at your seat during communion and the priest will bring the Sacrament to you.

-Evening prayer soaked in jazz on the church lawn.
+Experience Evening Prayer soaked in jazz on the church lawn every Sunday evening.
 Featuring Carlsbad’s Dene Davidson Quartet.
 More information here.

 Daily Office Livestream

 Daily Morning and Evening Prayer continue to be offered on zoom!
 Access links here.